dbd4/debugMyShellcode/README.md

 ## Description

 Set of easy to use and fast tools to test or debug your shellcode.
-It includes 2 tools:
+The tools included are:

 * [**testMyShellcode/testMyShellcode_noNX**](testMyShellcode.c): To run your shellcode fast.
 * [**debugMyShellcode.sh**](debugMyShellcode.sh): Uses gdb and testMyShellcode to debug your shellcode fast.